KONICA MINOLTA

 Textile Printer Reducing Electricity Usage through On-demand Production

 The inkjet textile printer does not require the plate making and colored size mixing that is needed with conventional screen-printing.
 It also contributes to the reduction of energy usage, resources usage, and waste, since it enables on-demand production that uses only the amount of ink and material needed.
-It reduces environmental impact significantly, with a 57% reduction in electricity usage compared to conventional screen-printing.
-In addition, it helps save energy for operations such as air conditioning and lighting by increasing customers’ production efficiency.
+It reduces environmental impact significantly, with a 57% reduction in electricity consumption compared to conventional screen-printing.
+In addition, it also contributes to energy savings for operations such as air conditioning and lighting by increasing customers’ production efficiency.

 UV Inkjet Digital Printing Machine That Reduces Power Consumption by Realizing Automatic Duplex Printing without Drying Time